michellerom-data/michellerom-data/README.md

 - Improve system usability and documentation for long-term clarity

 ### 🌟 Recent Project
-Refactored a key part of our state processing pipeline (Alabama-specific), learning XML on the fly, improving script flexibility with config dictionaries, and documenting the whole workflow for maintainability.
+Refactored a key part of our state processing pipeline, learning XML on the fly, improving script flexibility with config dictionaries, and documenting the whole workflow for maintainability.

 ### 💡 Values
 I thrive on teams that value curiosity, learning, and building tools that make others’ jobs easier.
 My work is always driven by purpose—whether it's improving education systems, supporting multilingual learners, or building tech that serves real people.